Travel Planning Made Simple. Create Your Own Itinerary.

 Image Courtesy: Pixabay

 Did you know Femunden is one of the third-largest lakes in Norway?
 The third-largest lake lies in a serene area, constituting the border of Femundsmarka National Park in the northeast part of the lake.
-Spread around the area of 204 square kilometres, it has a depth of about 130 metres.
+Spread around the area of 204 square kilometres, it has a depth of about 130 meters.

 10. Mjosa